BoykaFramework/boyka-framework/website/docs/contributing/machine-setup/build-project.md

 :::

-This step is mandatory before you start contributing to the project, because it will setup pre-commit hooks to automatically run the tests and lint the code before you commit.
+This step is mandatory before you start contributing to the project, because it will setup pre-commit hooks to automatically run the lint checks and test coverage check for the code before you can commit.

-## Java project
+## Core framework project

-The main Java project is located in `core-java/` directory.
+The core framework project is located in `core-java/` directory.

-### Build the project {#build-project}
+### Install Maven

 `Maven` is the build tool we would be using for this project.
 So need to have Maven installed on your machine before you proceed to build the project.

 In case Maven is not installed on your machine, the following steps should help.

 #### Installing Maven on Windows